John R. Thistlethwaite: Daily World original staff

 Ducote Andrepont, the son of an Opelousas publisher, and a journalism major at Louisiana State and the University of Oklahoma, served as advertising manager for the World and secretary-treasurer of the newspaper's publisher, World News Company Inc. Thistlethwaite served as President of their publishing company World News.

 Jim Fitzgibbons served as the newspaper's original managing editor, supporting the advertising efforts of the paper, and managing the paper's business concerns.
 Fitzgibbons, of Monahans, Texas, had gained recognition for the sale of his newspaper, the Monahans Express, one of the first newspapers in America to use photo-offset printing.
 It was his experience in this innovative printing method that caused Daily World publishers to ask him to join their staff.
 Burton Grindstaff, of Hugo, Oklahoma, served as the newspaper's first editor, where he managed the news department and wrote a daily comment column.
 John's mother, Charlotte Frere Dubuisson, served originally as society editor.
 She was a college graduate, a former Washington teacher, and twenty year resident of Opelousas.
-Bill Lawless, staff photographer, had studied chemical engineering at Tulane University for two years from 1937-8, an education that would help prepare him for the challenges of the photo offset printing process.
+Bill Lawless, staff photographer, had studied chemical engineering at Tulane University for two years from 1937 to 1938, an education that would help prepare him for the challenges of the photo offset printing process.

 Phil Tubesing, an engraver, had studied at the Chicago School of Printing and Lithography to learn the Photo-Offset process.
 At the Daily World, Tubesing photographed the “dummy” pages of the World and made plates so they could be reproduced on a printing press.
-Andrew Dossman, Jr., the paper's pressman, had also completed a course at the Chicago School of Printing and Lithography, and was responsible for taking the plates from Tubesing and printing the paper.
+Andrew Dossman Jr., the paper's pressman, had also completed a course at the Chicago School of Printing and Lithography, and was responsible for taking the plates from Tubesing and printing the paper.
 Ralph Hubbard, linotype operator and compositor had twenty five years experience in newspaper work, and specific experience with photo offset printing.